-In short, plaintiffs make arguments-persuasive to many-that the legislature or Board of Health should, as a matter of public policy, consider reducing or even eliminating these regulations.
-But plaintiffs have not adequately alleged that Virginia's regulations pose a substantial obstacle to women seeking an abortion in Virginia to the degree current Supreme Court doctrine would require to be unconstitutional.
-Accordingly, if the Court reaches the merits (which it should not) Count II should be dismissed for failure to state a claim.
+In short, plaintiffs fail to allege a cognizable constitutional claim that Virginia's regulations pose a substantial obstacle to women seeking an abortion in Virginia.
+Accordingly, even if the Court reaches the merits (which it should not) Count II should be dismissed for failure to state a claim.
 Fed.
 R. Civ.
 P. 12(b)(6).